Benefits of partnering with GWP:

 - Opportunities to match one Partner's needs with another's resources;

 - Opportunities to help to shape the IWRM approach at regional and national level;

 - Mobilising a voice in regional and international fora for water resources management;

 - Capacity building opportunities.

-Different Partners appreciate different aspects of the Partnership depending on their particular circumstances.
-Here, in their own words, GWP Partners speak about what the Partnership means to them.
+Different Partners appreciate different aspects of the partnership depending on their particular circumstances.
+Below, in their own words, GWP Partners speak about what the partnership means to them.

 Opportunities to interact with other Partners

 Viviana Salas of the Bioparques Civil Partnership, Venezuela, is pleased about the way the Partnership helps her to recognise potential allies through "being part of a global network that includes members from all sectors: public, private, academia, communities and NGOs".